xiaofen9/xiaofen9.github.io/_pages/about.md

 Recent News
 ====
-* Jul 18, 2023.
-Gave talk about Softtware Supply Chain Security at IBM Research, USA.
+* Sep 8, 2023.
+Gave talk about Software Supply Chain Security at IBM Research, USA.

 * Jul 18, 2023.
-Gave talk about Softtware Supply Chain Security at Texas A&M University.
+Gave talk about Software Supply Chain Security at Texas A&M University.

 * Jul 10, 2023.
 One paper accepted to IEEE S&P 2024.